junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "I could kill you with a snap," Cas informs the archangel with his low grave voice, black goo drips from his fingers onto Raphael's throat, slipping beneath the armor she's wearing.

 Raphael still has the remnant of burning fury in her eyes, but the flame is dying into charred ash by each minute.
-The archangel knows by now she does not have any chance turning the tide, so she is wise enough to not even bother trying.
+The archangel knows by now she does not have any chance of turning the tide, so she is wise enough not to even bother trying.

 "What do you want to do then?"
 Raphael challenges.